f3d-app/f3d/doc/user/01-QUICKSTART.md

 - camera-orthographic: false
 - unlit: false

-Corresponding [options](03-OPTIONS.md) override these defaults, either from command-line options or from the [configuration file](06-CONFIGURATION_FILE.md).
+Corresponding [command-line options](03-OPTIONS.md) override these defaults, either from command-line options or from the [configuration file](06-CONFIGURATION_FILE.md).

 ## Interact with your scene